Db2-DTE-POC/wxddemo/docs/wxd-revisions.md

 ### July 25, 2023

 * Updated the lab to GA 1.0.1 code
-* Automated start of IBM watsonx.data and simplification of many of the sections
+* Automated start of watsonx.data and simplification of many of the sections
 * Removed the loading section until a new version is available